buildbeaver/buildbeaver.github.io/docs/github-actions/github-actions-intro.md

 Assuming you have BuildBeaver set up to build your repository using either [Go](../getting-started-go/create-a-build-in-go.md) or [YAML](../yaml-guide/yaml.md) then integrating with GitHub actions is as easy as adding the [setup-bb GitHub Action](https://github.com/buildbeaver/setup-bb) into your GitHub workflows.

-Create a YAML file for a GitHub Actions workflow in your repo, e.g. ``.github/workflows/bb-run.yml``, and paste in the following content, editing the artifacts definitions to match your BuildBeaver build:
+Try creating a YAML file for a GitHub Actions workflow in your repo, e.g. ``.github/workflows/bb-run.yml``, and paste in the following content, editing the artifacts definitions to match your BuildBeaver build:

 ```yaml